IADI Core Principles International Conference

 Keep your savings safe

 While you’re on your journey to savings, you’ll want to ensure that the down payment you worked so hard for is kept safe.
 If you do open an FHSA, look for an institution that qualifies for deposit insurance.
-For reference, we insure eligible deposits in nine different categories for each of its member institutions.
-Find more information about how we protect FHSAs and other accounts.
+For reference, we insure eligible deposits in nine different categories, including FHSAs and other accounts.
 We also have a handy online calculator to help determine your coverage.

 -